 The MCO must arrange and provide transportation for members who are enrolled with the OhioRISE plan in a manner that ensures that children, youth, and their families served by the OhioRISE plan do not face transportation barriers to receive services regardless of Medicaid payer.
-The MCO is responsible for arranging transportation in cases where transportation of families, caregivers, and sibling(s) (other minor residents of the home) is needed to facilitate the treatment needs of the member and their family.
+The MCO is responsible for arranging transportation in cases where transportation of families, caregivers, and sibling(s) (other minor residents of the home) is needed to facilitate the treatment needs of the member, even when the member is not being transported.